Our Blog | The Intern Group | Internship Tips & Advice

 1. Spelling and grammar

 Correct spelling and proper grammar are the first things you should look for in every message you send.
 Unfortunately, one of the most common email mistakes people make in the office is misspelling.
 Fortunately, you don’t have to be a grammar whiz to write a professional email.
 Read it through a few times before sending, and make use of the spellcheck function.
+Sending an email full of typos and mistakes can make you look unprofessional and suggest you don't take much care or pride in what you're doing.
+Double-checking your spelling and grammar in every email will ensure people take you seriously from the get-go.

 2. Using emojis

 While it might be tempting to add smiley faces and other characters into your emails to emphasize a point, it’s best to avoid them in a professional setting.
 Skip these all together when writing emails to managers or clients.
 However, keep in mind that the same etiquette doesn’t necessarily apply to instant messaging platforms such as IM or Slack.
+Consider the context of your email and your audience before using unprofessional-looking emojis.

 3. Excessive exclamation points